-If the bike path is completely rebuilt prior to HSR construction, the bike path would remain open during construction, and no access impacts would result from the project.
+The bike path would remain open during construction, and no access impacts would result from the project.
 Because all of the project improvements and proposed work would be completed beneath the bike path, the bike path would remain untouched by the project and no direct impacts on the bike path would result from the project.
 In addition, implementation of measures to minimize harm (described in more detail in Section 4.8) would ensure recreational uses on the bike path would not be adversely affected by short-term dust, noise, and visual impacts.
 AQ-IAMF#1 requires the contractor to prepare a fugitive dust control plan that identifies measures such as covering all materials transported on public roads, watering exposed graded surfaces, and stabilizing all disturbed graded areas.
-Prior to construction, the contractor would prepare a noise and vibration technical memorandum documenting how the FTA and FRA guidelines for minimizing construction noise and vibration impacts would be employed when work is being conducted within 1,000 feet of sensitive receptors, per the requirements included in N&V-IAMF#1.
-N&V-MM#1 would also be implemented to monitor and control temporary construction noise.
-The construction contractor would prepare a technical memorandum identifying how it would minimize construction-related aesthetic and visual quality disruption per the requirements included in AVR-MM#1.
+Prior to construction, the contractor would prepare a noise and vibration technical memorandum documenting how the FTA and FRA guidelines for minimizing construction noise and vibration impacts would be employed when work is being conducted within 1,000 feet of sensitive receptors, per the requirements included in NV-IAMF#1.
+NV-MM#1 would also be implemented to monitor and control temporary construction noise.
+The construction contractor would prepare a technical memorandum identifying how it would minimize construction-related aesthetic and visual quality disruption per the requirements included in AVQ-MM#1.
 Therefore, the project would not adversely affect the activities, features, or attributes of the property.

-- During operation, HSR trains would be added to the existing railroad corridor, which could be an additional source of noise near the bike path.
+During operation, HSR trains would be added to the existing railroad corridor, which could be an additional source of noise near the bike path.
 The resource would be used for active recreational activities (bicycling), and users of the resource would be exposed to noise impacts for a relatively short duration as they pass through or near the area.
-In addition, as detailed in Table 6-8 of the Burbank to Los Angeles Project Section Noise and Vibration Technical Report (Authority 2018b), the project would result in a noise increase at Site LT-02 (the closest noise monitoring location to this resource), from an existing level of 68 A-weighted decibels (dBA) to 69 dBA after project implementation.
+In addition, as detailed in Table 6-8 of the Burbank to Los Angeles Project Section Noise and Vibration Technical Report (Authority 2021), the project would result in a noise increase at Site LT-02 (the closest noise monitoring location to this resource), from an existing level of 68 A-weighted decibels (dBA) to 69 dBA after project implementation.
 This would be a moderate impact.
-A moderate impact indicates that the introduction of the project will be noticeable to most people, but it may not be sufficient to cause strong reactions from the community.
-Therefore, the project would not adversely affect the activities, features, or attributes of the property. - During operation, visual elements that would be introduced within the rail corridor include the trains, tracks, OCS, new structures, lighting, and signage.
-The resource would be used for active recreational activities (bicycling), and users of the resource would be exposed to visual impacts for a relatively short duration as they pass through or near the area.
-In addition, implementation of measures to minimize harm (described in more detail in Section 4.8) would ensure recreational uses on the bike path would not be adversely affected by the introduction of HSR along the existing railroad corridor.
+A moderate impact indicates that the introduction of the project would be noticeable to most people, but it may not be sufficient to cause strong reactions from the community.
+Therefore, the project would not adversely affect the activities, features, or attributes of the property.